Posts

 Image

-Krishna says that there are four types of devotees.
-The first one wants to come out of difficulties and misery he is facing in life.
+K rishna says that there are four types of devotees.
+The first one wants to come out of the difficulties and misery he is facing in life.
 The second one desires to have physical possessions and worldly pleasures.
-Most devotees fall in these two categories irrespective of culture, gender, belief systems etc. Krishna says that these two kinds of devotees pray and perform rituals to various Devatas .
-It is akin to approaching an appropriate doctor based on the ailment one suffers from.
-Krishna further says that the desires of these devotees are fulfilled because of their Shradha .
+Most devotees fall into these two categories irrespective of culture, gender, belief systems etc. Krishna says that these two kinds of devotees pray and perform rituals to various devatas .
+It is akin to approaching the right doctor based on the ailment one is suffering from.
+Krishna further says that the desires of these devotees are fulfilled because of their shraddha .
 It is in essence, a form of surrender.
-The following example will illustrate Shradha.
+The following example will illustrate shraddha .
 Two farmers who have adjacent farms decide to dig a well to irrigate their farms.
-The first farmer would dig for a day or two and upon not finding any water would change the location and start digging afresh.
+The first farmer would dig for a day or two and upon not finding any water would change the location to start digging afresh.
 The second farmer persistently kept digging at the same place.
-By the end of the month, the first farmer is
+By the end of the month, the first ...

 16. Transcending Gunas